How to Make a Fall Wreath

 While ribbons and bows are used more often for Christmas and winter holiday wreaths, a bow might be just the right accent for your fall wreath-making project.
 If the wreath you're creating is minimalist or rustic, a bow probably isn't necessary.
 But if the color is right—like this see-though wired bow with copper and black metallic dots—then go for the bow.

 Add Faux Crows and Hang Wreath

-Using the wire loop made in a previous step, hang it on a nail, hook or wreath hanger onto your front door, window, gate or any spot that screams out "wreath me!"
+Using the wire loop made in a previous step, hang it on a nail, hook, or wreath hanger attached to your front door, window, gate, or any spot that screams out, "Wreath me!"